Getting denied for a bank account in Vermont isn’t uncommon if you’ve had issues reported to ChexSystems. Most banks use it to flag risky applicants.

 Northern Lights Credit Union

 Northern Lights does use ChexSystems when reviewing checking account applications, but not for savings accounts.
-If you’re just getting back into banking, this could be a great place to start.

 Non-ChexSystems Banks by State

 Looking for more information and additional options available in your area?
-Select your state from the list below to find out all your options for banking.
+Select your state from the list below to explore your options.

 - Alabama